NilayPatel27/InstagramClone/README.md

 ## Features

 ### Functional Requirements
+- **Follow/Unfollow**: Users can follow or unfollow other users to personalize their feed and stay connected.
-- **Infinite Scrolling**: User feeds support infinite scrolling with paginated data loading.
+- **Infinite Scrolling**: User feeds support infinite scrolling.
 - **Post Management**: Users can:
-  - Add posts (images with captions).
-  - Update posts.
+  - Add posts.
   - Delete posts.
-- **Engagement Features**:
-  - Like and share posts.
-  - Add comments to posts.
 - **Authentication**:
   - Sign up, login, and logout functionalities.
 - **Account Deletion**: Users can delete their accounts, with all associated data securely removed.

 ### Non-Functional Requirements
 - **Security**: Secure user authentication and data protection.
-- **Maintenance**: Easily maintainable and updatable app structure.
+- **Maintenance**: Easily maintainable and updatable app structure(Atomic Structure).
 - **Scalability**: Scalable architecture to handle increasing numbers of users and posts.

 ---